wso2/docs-is/en/docs/using-wso2-identity-server/password-patterns.md

 4. Expand the **Password Patterns** tab and select **Enable Password Policy Feature**.
 Update the default values and click **Update**.

-    !!! note

-        Configuring password policies for multiple tenants

-        **Note:** To configure this separately for different tenants in a multi-tenant environment, first login with Tenant A credentials and configure the password policy.
+    !!! note "Configuring password policies for multiple tenants" To configure this separately for different tenants in a multi-tenant environment, first login with Tenant A credentials and configure the password policy.
 Next, logout and login again with Tenant B credentials to configure a different policy for Tenant B.